davidbalbert/eventless/README.md

 ###Threads

 Eventless has very experimental support for monkeypatching `Thread.new` to spawn a `Fiber` instead, effectively turing multithreaded programs into single threaded, evented programs.
-This doesn't work well yet and it is currently an explicit opt-in by putting `require 'eventless/thread'` in your code.
+It's in compatible with `Eventless::ThreadPool` which is required for the DNS resolver, so it's currently disabled.

 ##Install